|Teaching method||Contact hours|

 - for the lecture part there is a written exam with open questions;

-The final mark is determined by the written exam (50%) and the practical course (50%).
-The minimum mark for each part is 5.5.
+The final grade is determined by the written exam (50%) and the practical course (50%).
+The minimum required grade for each part is 5.5.

 |Compulsory for:||BML||Molecular Life Sciences||BSc||2MO|